-Payment processing revenues increased \$579,000 or 4% between periods principally due to the overall impact of growth in organic revenue of approximately 5% while revenue from acquired portfolios decreased overall revenue growth by 1% between periods due to merchant attrition.
-The growth in organic revenue was principally derived from an increase in the average number of merchants under contract between years of slightly more than 10%.
-However, the average monthly processing volume per merchant decreased almost 6% between years.
-Overall organic processing volume increased approximately 3% between periods.
-The decrease in the average monthly processing volume per merchant in 2009 reflects a combination of a decrease in average sales volume from existing merchants and the effect of new merchants added in 2009 being smaller in terms of average monthly processing volumes.
-The overall decrease in the average processing volume per merchant in 2009, we believe, is primarily attributable to the recessionary economic environment in the United States.
+Electronic payment processing revenue increased \$959,000 or 6% between periods principally due to the overall impact of growth in organic revenue of approximately 8% while revenues from acquired portfolios decreased overall revenue growth by 2% between periods due to merchant attrition.
+Approximately 6% of the growth in organic revenue was derived from an increase in the average number of merchants under contract between years of 9%.
+However, the average monthly processing volume per merchant decreased 3% between years.
+The decrease in the average monthly processing volume per merchant in 2009 reflects a combination of a decrease in the average sales volume from existing merchants and the effect of new merchants added in 2009 being smaller in terms of average monthly processing volumes.
+The overall decrease in the average processing volume per merchant in 2009 we believe is primarily attributable to the recessionary economic environment in the United States.
+The remaining 2% increase in organic revenue is principally due to an increase in transaction count related fees.
+Total transactions processed increased 13% between years, including an increase in check card transactions of 18% between periods.

-Electronic payment processing costs increased \$716,000 or 6% between years.
-Electronic payment processing costs resulting from acquired portfolios had the overall effect of decreasing such costs by approximately 1% between periods due to merchant attrition.
-Organic electronic payment processing costs had the effect of increasing total electronic payment processing costs by 7% between years.
-The margin of revenues less electronic payment processing cost declined approximately 1.6% from 19.5% in 2008 to 17.9% in 2009.
-The decline in such margin on a percentage basis is attributable to increased residual payment rates paid to certain third-party sales referral sources and the growth of such third-party sales on a sales mix basis.
+Electronic payment processing costs increased \$1,182,000 or 9% between years.
+Electronic payment processing cost resulting from acquired portfolios had the overall effect of decreasing such cost by approximately 2% between periods due to merchant attrition.
+Organic electronic payment processing costs had the effect of increasing total electronic payment processing costs by 11% between years.
+The revenues less electronic payment processing cost ("margin") declined approximately 2.4% from 18.8% in 2008 to 16.4% in 2009.
+The 1.8% reduction in the margin was due to the increased residual payments made to certain third-party sales referral sources and the growth of such third-party sales on a sales mix basis.
+The remaining reduction in such margin between periods is principally due to the effects of competitive pricing pressures for new and existing merchants between years.

-Excluding electronic payment processing costs, other costs decreased \$36,000 or 2% between years.
-Depreciation and amortization decreased \$102,000 between years.
+Excluding electronic payment processing costs, other costs decreased \$125,000 or 7% between years.
+Depreciation and amortization decreased \$134,000 between periods.
 The decrease in depreciation and amortization is principally due to a previously acquired portfolio intangible asset becoming fully amortized during 2009 and the effect between years of a portfolio impairment charge recorded in the fourth quarter of 2008.
-Remaining costs increased \$66,000 between years as the result of an increase in costs related to information technology and sales and marketing related services.
+Remaining costs increased \$9,000 between years as the result of an increase in costs related to information technology and sales and marketing related services.

-Income before provision for income taxes decreased \$117,000 to \$963,000 in 2009 from \$1,080,000 in 2008.
-The decrease in income before provision for income taxes in 2009 is principally due to the lower margin of revenues less electronic payment processing costs, partially offset by an overall reduction in other costs between years.
+Income before benefit for income taxes decreased \$107,000 to \$1,060,000 in 2009 from \$1,167,000 in 2008.
+The decrease in income before benefit for income taxes in 2009 is principally due to the lower margin partially offset by an overall reduction in other costs between years.